EwanSC/Bromans_with_R/README.md

-# Bromans_with_R
+# archaeology-w-agencements
-Repository for data, scripts, and outputs related to data collection, cleaning, and analysis for the 2021-2025 PhD project 'Roman archaeology with _agencements_: Assemblage thinking and the ‘military community’ in _Dalmatia_ and beyond.'
+'Archaeology with _agencemenets_' is a repository for data, scripts, and outputs related to data collection, cleaning, and analysis for the 2021-2025 PhD project 'Roman archaeology with _agencements_: Assemblage thinking and the ‘military community’ in _Dalmatia_ and beyond.'

 ## Project description
 Contemporary engagements with Roman army communities are effective for their bottom-up and processual conceptualisations of community and communal participation.
 However, they are anthropocentric, inward-looking, and struggle with multiscalarity.
 Drawing upon new materialism, particularly assemblage thinking derived from the work of Deleuze and Guattari, I conceptualise Roman military communities as more-than-human, open, and multiscalar arrangements of people, monuments, objects, signs, and more, in states of ‘becoming-with’.
 This framework is used to explore the emergence of military communities in first–second century CE Roman Dalmatia, with a particular focus on inscribed funerary monuments, illuminating the more-than-human and multiplicious nature of this emergence.